-Design Obligations Distribution Obligations Monitor & Review Obligations Develop TMD.
+Develop TMD.
 Review TMD For Appropriateness.
-Supply TMD to all parties that have the ability to distribute the product.
-Monitor distribution of products, review complaints received and the ongoing appropriateness of TMD.
-Keep record of TMD decisions and Do not deal with product unless TMD exists. reviews.
-Do not distribute product if TMD is inappropriate.
-Review and update / Notify ASIC of significant dealings парріорнаю. replace inappropriate TMDs. which are not consistent with TMD.
-Take reasonable steps to ensure Have a publicly available Product distribution is compliant with TMD.
-Development and Distribution Collect complaint and distribution information.
-Statement (this is a requirement of the General Insurance Code of Notify significant dealing which is inconsistent with TMD.
-Practice).
+Keep record of TMD decisions and reviews.
+Notify ASIC of significant dealings.
+Supply TMD to all parties that ability to distribute the product with product unleast state.
+Do not deal with product unleast state.
+Do not distribute product if T Monitor and Review Obligations Notify ASIC of significant dealings which are not consistent with TMD.
+Have a publicly available Product Development and Distribution Statement (this is a requirement of the General Insurance Code of Practice).
+Take reasonable steps to en distribution is compliant with Tollect complaint and distribution information.
+Notify significant dealing which distribution of products, review complaints received and the ongoing appropriateness of TMD.
+Review and update / replace inappropriate TMDs.